0049 941 / 56 76 460

 Pantalica – Valley of the Dead

-Pantalica, one of the first settlements in the east of Sicily, was the capital of a small kingdom and gained in importance early on between the 13th and 8th centuries BC.
+Pantalica, one of the first settlements in the east of Sicily, was the capital of a small kingdom and gained importance early on between the 13th and 8th centuries BC.
 The name Pantalica is derived from Greek and means as much as "grotto".

 The Necropolis of Pantalica is found in fantastic location in the hinterland of Syracuse, embedded in a kind of natural amphitheater of rocks, and counts around 5,000 tombs from pre-Hellenistic times.
 Greek colonization from the 8th century BC on brought about the decline of the town.